Why we collect your information

-Your dentist keeps records about your oral health and any treatment and care you receive at St Raphael’s Dental Practice as part of the National Health Service.
+Your dentist keeps records about your oral health and any dental care you receive at St Raphael’s Dental Practice as part of both the National Health Service and under private dental care arrangements.

 How this helps you?

-Your records are used to guide and administer the care you receive to ensure: your dentist and any other healthcare professionals involved in your care have accurate and up-to date information to assess your oral health and decide what care you need when you visit in the future, if your dentist is away and you attend the practice as an urgent case then full information is available should you see another dentist.
-There is a good basis for assessing the type and quality of care you have
+Your records are used to guide and administer the care you receive to ensure: your dentist and any other healthcare professionals involved in your care have accurate and up-to date information to assess your oral health and decide what care you need when you visit in the future, if your dentist is away and you attend the practice as an urgent case then full information is available should you see another dentist and care can be delivered effectively and efficiently.

 How we protect your personal information